 The Doctor didn't say anything for a moment, only looked hard at Rose.

-"You promised," prompted Rose.
+"Ya promised," she prompted.
 "The Doctor's gotta keep his promises, yeah?"

-Before the Doctor could reply, Arthur the horse came trotting into the room.
+Before the Doctor could reply, the horse from Versailles came trotting into the room.
 "Oh, good boy!" said the Doctor, his face lighting up.
 He raced over to the animal and stroked his muzzle.
-"I'll bet you could tackle a bit of hyperplex, couldn't you boy?"
+"I'll bet you could tackle a bit of hyperplex, couldn't you, Arthur?"

 "What, throw the horse at the window?" asked Mickey.